accredd-dev/docs/docs/traditional-API.md

 #### Implementation Overview
 - Generate Obtain an API Key from your dashboard.
-- Submit a new verification.
+- Submit a new verification using the endpoint `POST/v1/verifications`
-- Get the status on a verification submission.
+- Get the status on a verification submission using the endpoint `GET/v1/verifications/{transactionID}`.
 If you are in Development mode, you can set and get different verification statuses to complete your integration.
 The API Key controls which mode you are in.
-- Optionally download a verification letter.
+- Optionally download the verification letter using the endpoint `GET/v1/verifications/{transactionID}/pdf-letter`.
 If you are not interested in storing or managing a verification letter, you can skip this step.

 ## Implementation Suggestions

+### Passing in an issuer (sponsor) name
+`IssuerName` is an optional property that allows you to include your client's name on the accreditation letter.
+This allows you to track which investor belong to a specific issuer or sponsor for billing purposes and regulatory purposes.
+It will default to your company's name if left empty.

 ### Passing in multiple document types
 The properties `Files` and `OtherFiles` are used here.
-You don’t need to specify the document type as our application will parse them automatically for review.
+You don’t need to specify the document type as our application will parse them automatically for review. `Files` is the primary field for uploading financial documents, whereas `OtherFiles` is typically used for uploading supporting documents such as ownership documents.

 ### Passing a unique identifier